Greetings from your race directors,

 - Medical Support: Northern Westchester Hospital has provided medical staff in case of emergency.
 Please thank them for their service.

-- To help us with the race scoring, please make certain that your race number bib is exposed before you enter the finishing chute and DO NOT PIN THE TEAR-STRIP at the bottom of the bib to your shirt.
+- To help us with the race scoring, please make certain that your race number bib is exposed before you enter the finishing chute.

 - How about dogs?
 You can bring dogs on the course (or to the park to watch) BUT READ BELOW BEFORE COMING WITH YOUR DOG.
 If you run with your dog you ABSOLUTELY MUST 1) Start at the back of the pack and 2) Keep them leashed and close to you, especially at the beginning of the race where the crowds are tight.
 You know your dog best, so make sure they can deal with large numbers of people (and many other dogs).
 No dogs are allowed in picnic areas at the park!
 Park rules.